matthewlong29/PareAndFlourish_Site/_posts/2017-01-09-new-year-new-network-networking-challenge.md

   <li><a href="/join-pare-and-flourish/">Sign up</a> for our FREE cover letter template and submit it with your next resumé!</li>
 </ol>

 Do you think you can complete all 10 challenges?
-Let us know in the comments!
-Check out our next post on how to get the most out of your LinkedIn account.